-require input elements to have a label (input-missing-label
+Require input elements to have a label

 It is required for accessibility tools to identify the purpose of the field.